Community and Expert Reference Group

 Contact the CERG

-The CERG can be contacted through the Taskforce email address: firstname.lastname@example.org with the subject of the email as “Correspondence for the CERG”.
+The CERG can be contacted by email at firstname.lastname@example.org with the subject of the email as "Correspondence for the CERG".

 - CERG Position Paper - Release of Addresses of Mr Fluffy homes (PDF 202KB)

 - CERG Position Paper - Support for Social Connection (PDF 180KB)